Gmail users get new controls for data used to personalize Google’s ‘smart’ features

 Data play

 Numerous data privacy laws have taken effect in the past few years, including GDPR in Europe and the CCPA in California.
 Companies like Google have had to change how they operate or face the wrath of legislators.
-Indeed, Google is currently facing complaints on numerous fronts, including an accusation by browser rival Brave that Google is breaching European data protection law by sharing data between its services without informed consent.
+Indeed, Google is currently facing complaints on numerous fronts, including an accusation by browser rival Brave that Google is breaching European data protection law by sharing data between its services without proper consent.

 Closer to home, Google is facing a $5 billion class action lawsuit in California that alleges the internet giant essentially ignores users’ privacy wishes.
 And in the U.K., Google is facing another lawsuit over how YouTube uses kids’ data to target advertising.